Weyl laws for manifolds with hyperbolic cusps: Introduction

+We will explain in section \ref{sec:Counting} how this set of metrics is characterized.
+Suffice it to say for now that it contains the whole set of negatively curved cusp metrics when there is only one cusp, and it is always a $C^2$-open and $C^\infty$-dense set of metrics.
+It contains the constant curvature metrics.
+We conjecture that all negatively curved metrics are in $\mathfrak{G}(M)$.

-The constants $a^0_k$ and $\ell_k$ have a dynamical interpretation in terms of \emph{scattered geodesics}, see \cite{Guillemin,Bonthonneau-3}.
-The first non vanishing term in the sum is $a^0_\ast e^{-s \ell_\ast}$ (see the \S\ after equation \eqref{eq:def-a^i_k}).
-The set $\mathfrak{G}(M)$ is the set of metrics such that $L_0$ is \emph{not} identically zero.
-We prove here \begin{theorem} Assume $g\in \mathfrak{G}(M)$.
+Each metric $g\in \mathfrak{G}(M)$ comes with two additional constants $a^0_\ast(g)$, $\ell_\ast(g)$, that have an interpretation in terms of \emph{scattered geodesics}, see \cite{Guillemin,Bonthonneau-3}.
+We obtain \begin{theorem} Assume $g\in \mathfrak{G}(M)$, and take $\eta > \eta(g)$.
 Then we have the following estimate.
-First, for the resonance away from the vertical strip
+First, for the resonances away from the vertical strip